Go Green! 8 Reasons to Eat Avocados

 7) Support Eye Health

+If you have a family history of eye disease and/or issues with visual acuity, avocados may help these conditions.
 Avocados are rich in carotenoids, like lutein and zeaxanthin, that protect against age-related macular degeneration.
 They also can reduce the risk of developing cataracts.
 Because carotenoids are antioxidants, they neutralize the effects of dangerous free radicals that may harm the delicate structure of eyes.

 8) Protect Skin from Damage